Residents asking for smelly ‘fertilizer alternative’ regulations

 MECHANICSBURG, Pa.
-(WHTM) – A stink is spreading through Cumberland County, and local leaders say it’s fertilizer alternative used by an increasing number of farmers.
+(WHTM) – A stink is spreading through Cumberland County and local leaders say it’s a fertilizer alternative used by an increasing number of farmers.

 Neighbors are fed up, but farmers say it’s a cheap, environmental-friendly option.

-“The FPRs are being spread more and more,” said Larry Barrick, the Dickinson Township manager.
+“The FPRs are being spread more and more,” Dickinson Township manager Larry Barrick said.

 “At the last supervisor meeting, we had a full house of residents here to voice their concerns,” Monroe Township supervisor Carl Kuh said.